 But, the year that I turned 17, something changed.
 I had found the joy in Judaism again.
 It wasn't through Torah study or tzniut, but through community.
 I had joined what is known as "JTwitter," the active community of Jews online who discuss all things Judaism.

 I lit up (like a Christmas tree) about Judaism.
-It brought me a joy that I thought I had lost forever through trauma, and while my family still put up the red and white decorations, it had nothing to do with Christmas, but rather with my own acceptance of my existence as a Jew.
+It brought me a joy that I thought I had lost forever through trauma, and while my family still put up the red and white decorations (new and from years passed), it had nothing to do with Christmas, but rather with my own acceptance of my existence as a Jew.

 My mother and I talked about it on a long drive home from the further-away-than-normal-kosher-market, and I cried to her at a stoplight, choking on the words that I felt like I was home again.
 That the joy I thought I could only find through being "ordinary" (read: Christmas) had been found within my own community the whole time.

-I remember telling her, my heart pounding, that I was grateful that she had indulged me, but I didn't need "fake Christmas" anymore.
-I didn't need to be part of the norm.
+I remember telling her, my heart pounding, that I was grateful that she had indulged me, but I didn't need any sort of "fake Christmas" anymore.
+I didn't need to be part of the norm, as I saw it.
 I no longer feel ashamed of being Jewish.
 No longer afraid of my roots, of my truth, of my home within Judaism.
 And that truth has lasted.

 This year, I celebrated Channukah in my own home, but I will pull out the red and white mushrooms and place them around my house because during this time of miracles, we can all use a little luck, and I have been more than luck to come home to Judaism.

 Notes: I just want to make note of how frightened I was to post this.
 We often fall into the hole of being 'perfect' Jews and expressing the journeys we have gone through to find our spirituality can be taboo.
-I proudly embody Judaism in my every moment, even writing about how Chanukah and rituals are a means of resistance to assimilation (which you can read here), but I think that nothing is more important than actually discussing this journey so that no one feels alone as they walk their path.
+I proudly embody Judaism in my every moment, but I think that nothing is more important than actually discussing this journey so that no one feels alone as they walk their path.

 I am extremely happy about who I am, grateful to my mother for bringing me up this way, and for the place that I have arrived.